Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-\begin{proof} As long as $t\leq k(1+\lceil\log k\rceil)$, any initialized sweeping counter has less than $2\lceil\log k\rceil$ cells containing a value.
+\begin{proof} As long as $t\leq k(1+\lceil\log k\rceil)$, any initialised formatting counter has length $\lceil\log t\rceil\leq 2\lceil\log k\rceil$ (excluding the buffers) since it is in base 2.
 The counter progresses at speed one except when it meets another wall.
-Each comparison takes a time equal to twice the current length of the counter.
-Furthemore, two consecutive walls are separated by three cells at least (cf. Section~\ref{section:bootstrapping}).
-Thus, the segment is swept in less than $k + \frac k4\cdot 2\cdot 2\lceil\log k\rceil$ steps, and we can check that $t\leq k(1+\lceil\log k\rceil)$. \end{proof}
+Each comparison takes a time equal to twice the current length of the counter (again excluding the buffers).
+Furthermore, two consecutive walls are separated by three cells at least (cf. Section~\ref{section:bootstrapping}).
+Thus, the segment is formatted in less than $k + \frac k4\cdot 2\cdot 2\lceil\log k\rceil$ steps, which is coherent with our first assumption. \end{proof}

-\begin{fact} An initialized wall cannot be erased by a time counter attached to a non-initialized wall. \end{fact}
+\begin{fact} An initialised wall cannot be erased by a time counter attached to a uninitialised wall. \end{fact}

-\begin{proof} Consider two walls separated by $k\geq 3$ cells, the left being initialized and the right non-initialized.
-The value of the time counter attached to the right wall cannot exceed $2^{k-3}$ at $t=1$ (since $\start$ erases three cells to its right), it will take more than $2^k-2^{k-3}$ steps before the left wall is erased.
-According to Fact~\ref{fact:sweeptime}, the right wall will be destroyed in less than $k(1+\lceil\log k\rceil)$ steps, and the time counter will take at most $k$ more steps to be erased.
+\begin{proof} Consider two walls, the left being initialised and the right uninitialised.
+As explained in Section~\ref{section:bootstrapping}, we can assume they are separated by $k>3$ cells.
+The value of the time counter attached to the right wall cannot exceed $2^{k-3}$ at time $1$ (since every symbol $\start$ erases three cells to its right at time $1$), so it takes more than $2^k-2^{k-3}$ steps before the left wall is erased.
+According to Fact~\ref{fact:formattime}, the right wall is destroyed in less than $k(1+\lceil\log k\rceil)$ steps, and from then its time counter takes at most $k$ more steps to be erased.